-• After you send your media release, follow up with a phone call to confirm that the recipient received it and offer your support in covering the story.

-• Your phone call is a "five-second pitch" outlining why the reporter should be interested in your story.
-Practice before you call.
+- After you send your email release, follow up with a phone call to confirm that they received it and offer your support in covering the story - Your phone call is a "five-second pitch" outlining why the reporter should be interested in your story.
+Practise before you call.